CALIFORNIA

 Transportation: It depends on the funding source.
 Most likely it would be covered by state funding or donations.
 If the DeafBlind consumer has an issue with the CN providing transportation, the CN can meet the client at a predefined destination.

-SSP/CN Pay Rate: The CN/SSP Rates are $50/hour.
+SSP/CN Pay Rate: The CN/SSP Rates are $60/hour with a four-hour minimum.
 Mileage is also charged at the current federal rate.
-We only pay travel time if the provider has to drive over 30 minutes to arrive at the initial place of service, $30/hour.
+We only pay for travel time if the provider has to drive over 30 minutes to arrive at the initial place of service, $30/hour.

 Other: Mind Your Language has been hosting local DeafBlind Interpreting workshops annually.
-We are planning to also host virtual CN training in 2024.
+We are planning to host virtual CN training in summer 2026.

 » Active Support Service Provider (SSP) and CoNavigator (CN) Programs